Music of Saudi Arabia: Overview

+Ibtisam Lutfi and Etab were among the first two female singers from Saudi Arabia, with 1979 being a pivotal year for the emergence of female musicianship in the kingdom.

 Omar Basaad was chosen as the best Saudi DJ and Electronic Dance Music Producer in 2012, by Saudi Gazette.
 He became the first official Saudi EDM (Electronic Dance Music) producer to represent Saudi Arabia internationally.

-Etab was the first female singer from Saudi Arabia.